Childless Cat Lady Endorses Harris/Walz

 "STOP," B.W.H.
 (1983): Also known as Blackway and Helene; a Dj-producer and his film actress wife.
 The groove is impossibly tight but it's the spare woozy vocal chorus that throws everything off kilter and gives it that trippy psychedelic feel.
 Minimalist electro funk masterpiece.
 Some of the best of Italo-Disco.

-Sex, Lies, and Trumpworld Are Haters
+Sex, Lies, and Grumpworld Are Haters

 For his part, Trump says his wandering speech is deliberate.
 He calls it “the weave.”
 I’ll talk about, like, nine different things, and they all come back brilliantly together, and it’s like, and friends of mine that are, like, English professors, they say, ‘It's the most brilliant thing I've ever seen.’”